buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_Uncertainty.md

+# Pset_Uncertainty

 Property set capturing the geometric uncertainty regarding measurements including how the way that uncertainty was assessed.
 <!-- end of short definition -->